Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review SAT Prep Books

 As a further complement to their already robust course, Princeton Review provides students with a set of high-quality textbooks.
 These books come in print form, which is a particularly nice for kinesthetic learners like myself who prefer paperbacks.
-The Ultimate, 1400+ and Summer Camp students get 3 titles, while the 1500+ students get a total of 6 books.
+The Essentials and 1400+ students get 3 titles, while the 1500+ students get a total of 6 books.

 I found these prep books to be absolutely top notch.
 The three books I received included the “SAT Manual,” “10 SAT Practice Tests” and “The Official SAT Study Guide.”
 The SAT Manual serves as your main coursebook and it tracks with your classroom lesson work.
 It contains testing strategies, key concepts to learn and example problems to demonstrate points.
 I really like this book and got the the most use out of it.